 Seth Trotter Student Book Collecting Contest

-Since 2019, the Seth Trotter Book Collecting Contest has celebrated student book collections to encourage reading and research, the creation of personal libraries, and an appreciation for printed and illustrated works amount UD undergraduate and graduate students.
+Since 2019, the Seth Trotter Book Collecting Contest has celebrated student book collections to encourage reading and research, the creation of personal libraries, and an appreciation for printed and illustrated works among UD undergraduate and graduate students.
 Sponsored by the Friends of the University of Delaware Library, the contest is named after Seth Trotter, a UD graduate of the class of 1994, who passed away suddenly in November 1995.
 While a student at UD, Trotter frequently visited Special Collections exhibitions and Library lectures as a member of the Friends of the UD Library.
-If you'd like to support the Friends and the future of this contest, you can do so here.
+If you'd like to support the Friends and the future of this contest, you can do so at this website.